runatlantis/atlantis/runatlantis.io/blog/atlantis-0-4-4-now-supports-bitbucket.md

 ## Getting Started

 The easiest way to try out Atlantis with Bitbucket is to run Atlantis locally on your own computer.
-Eventually you’ll want to deploy it as a standalone app but this is the easiest way to try it out.
+Eventually you'll want to deploy it as a standalone app but this is the easiest way to try it out.
 Follow [these instructions](https://www.runatlantis.io/guide/getting-started.html) to get Atlantis running locally.

 Create a Pull Request
-If you’ve got the Atlantis webhook configured for your repository and Atlantis is running, it’s time to create a new pull request.
+If you've got the Atlantis webhook configured for your repository and Atlantis is running, it's time to create a new pull request.
 I recommend adding a `null_resource` to one of your Terraform files for the the test pull request.
-It won’t actually create anything so it’s safe to use as a test.
+It won't actually create anything so it's safe to use as a test.

 Using the web editor, open up one of your Terraform files and add: